Samsung Galaxy S7: Water resistance

 The S7, S7 Edge & S7 Active are IP68-certified for dust and water resistance; unlike the Galaxy S5, the ports are sealed and thus do not require protective flaps.
 The S7, S7 Edge & S7 Active feature a 1440p Quad HD Super AMOLED display; the S7 & S7 Active both have a 5.1-inch panel, while the S7 Edge uses a larger 5.5-inch panel.
 As with the prior model, the S7 Edge's screen is curved along the side bezels of the device.

 The charging port of the Galaxy S7 is equipped with a moisture sensor.
 When it detects moisture inside the USB port, wired charging is deactivated to prevent damage to the equipment.

 Batteries

-All three models (S7, S7 Edge & S7 Active) have larger batteries in comparison to the S6, with 3000 mAh, 3600 mAh & 4000 mAh capacity respectively and support for AirFuel Inductive (formerly PMA) and Qi wireless charging standards; however, the S7 does use MicroUSB charging.
+All three models (S7, S7 Edge & S7 Active) have larger batteries in comparison to the S6, with 3000 mAh, 3600 mAh & 4000 mAh capacity respectively and support for AirFuel Inductive (formerly PMA) and Qi wireless charging standards; however, the S7 still uses a microUSB Type-B connector.

-For wired charging, Qualcomm Quick Charge 2.0 with up to 15 Watts is supported.
-Wireless charging is supported with 7.5 Watts of effective power through a Qi 1.2 supported wireless charging plate connected to a Qualcomm Quick Charge 2.0 USB charger.
+For wired charging, Qualcomm Quick Charge 2.0 with up to 15 watts is supported.
+Wireless charging is supported with 7.5 watts of effective power through a Qi 1.2 supported wireless charging plate connected to a Qualcomm Quick Charge 2.0 USB charger.

-Samsung claims the Galaxy S7 to be able to fully charge using wired and wireless fast charging within 90 and 140 minutes respectively, while 100 and 160 minutes respectively on the S7 edge.
+Samsung claims the Galaxy S7 is able to be fully charged using wired and wireless fast charging within 90 and 140 minutes respectively, while 100 and 160 minutes respectively on the S7 edge.

 Fast charging is disabled while the device is in operation.